 For the busy writer, the best recipe is served quickly.
 Write the flash fiction in five minutes.

 For the writer who wants a polished flash, the best recipe involves several steps.
-Do a quick free write.
+Do a quick free-write.
 Revise words to 99.
 Let it sit at least overnight.
 Read it out loud the next day.
-Revise for flow of language.
+Revise for the flow of language.
 Let it sit.
 Look for any words or ways to improve the original.
 Proof.
 Submit or post.